The Fallen Baby Bird

 (Houston, TX, USA)

-Yesterday, I was just walking around my yard when I saw two most adorable birds lying in one of my flower pot.
+Yesterday, I was just walking around my yard when I saw two of the most adorable birds lying in one of my flower pot.

-Instead, we kept them in a little box with and open end for them to breathe.
+Instead, we kept them in a little box with an open end for them to breathe.
 We also stuck some paper and napkins inside.

 But I guess it was just plain curiosity.
 If I were to pick which bird, I would go with the more brave one taking the food.

 That is a lesson here, if you are going to let curiosity overtake you, then you must have plenty of courage and bravery also, and don't be afraid to be a risk taker.

 (Oh yes, and I am not being illegal by taking in this fella here!
 I am only placing it in the man-made nest of hope.

 I am not keeping it because it is temporary and the bird will be gone once it can fly.)